On this page:

 Collect fish and shellfish only from areas where the water is not contaminated.
 Make sure you handle, store, and cook fish and shellfish properly.

-Our video has tips on how to safely gather and store shellfish.
+Our video has tips on how to safely gather and store fish and shellfish.

 Take care eating shellfish